Loading...

 After considering the needs of your family and loved ones, you can make a bequest of your remaining assets to St. Faustina Catholic Church.
 Your bequest could be a set amount of money, a portion of your estate, or valuable collections you’d like to donate.

-As always, “thank you” for your continued support of our St. Faustina parish in everything that you do.
+As always, “thank you” for your faithful continued support of our St. Faustina parish in everything that you do.

 Parish Mission